-Michele Dombrowski, a former NCAA All-American lacrosse and field hockey player, will be entering her 10th year as Sewanee's head women's lacrosse coach.
+Michele Dombrowski, a former NCAA All-American lacrosse and field hockey player, enters her 13th year as Sewanee's head women's lacrosse coach.

 During the season, Sewanee posted its best regular-season record in school history since 1963.

-Under Dombrowski, five players earned IWLCA All-Region honors while nine student-athletes garnered All-SAA awards.
-That included SAA Offensive Player of the Year Ellie Murphy.
+Under Dombrowski's leadership, 20 players earned IWLCA All-Region honors while 29 student-athletes garnered All-SAA awards.

 In 2012, Dombrowski led Sewanee to its highest wins total since the 2009 season.
-Additionally, five Tigers were named to the All-SAA team, while three student-athletes earns accolades on the All-Region squad.
+Additionally, five Tigers were named to the All-SAA team, while three student-athletes earned accolades on the All-Region squad.

 Dombrowski came to Sewanee from State University of New York, College at Oneonta, Oneonta, N.Y., where she served as head field hockey coach 1998-2006 and assistant women’s lacrosse coach from 1998-2003.